 Two easy-to-navigate trails at Ha Ha Tonka State Park will take you to the 11th largest spring in Missouri and to the imposing ruins of a "castle" with an intriguing history.
 The absence of foliage on the trees in the winter makes the park's towering bluffs and overlooks even more impressive.

 Walk, run or bike five miles of scenic waterfront trails in Warsaw.
 The trails, which include a 660-foot-long suspension bridge, are also a great place to watch for wildlife – deer, wild turkeys, eagles and a variety of other birds.

 Six trails of varying lengths await at Burr Oak Woods Conservation Nature Center, located just minutes from downtown Kansas City.
-Travel along Burr Oak Creek, past impressive limestone boulders and through restored woodlands and prairies.
-The conservation area includes a disabled-accessible trail and wildlife-viewing platform
+Travel along Burr Oak Creek, past massive limestone boulders and through restored woodlands and prairies.
+The conservation area includes a disabled-accessible trail and wildlife-viewing platform.

 Follow the footsteps of Missouri's only president, Harry S Truman, through the neighborhood where he once lived in Independence.
 The 2.7-mile Truman Walking Trail will take you down the favorite route of the country's 33rd president.
 More than 40 plaques embedded in the sidewalks tell the story of Truman and his hometown.

 Experience an array of natural communities on three miles of hiking trails at the Springfield Nature Center.
 Once you've explored outdoors, warm up inside where you'll find nature exhibits, programs and activities for the kids.

 Stroll along beautiful Lake Taneycomo on a 1.5-mile boardwalk at Branson Landing.
 Don't miss the outdoor water, fire, light and music show in the town square.
 Take a break along the way for some shopping, dining and fun at more than 100 specialty stores, waterfront restaurants and entertainment attractions.